-The highest sedimentation rate recorded at Gulhifalhu reef was at T-2 located on the north side (337.60 mg/cm2/day), followed by T-4 located on the north eastern side, T-7 and T-6 located on the south eastern side.
-All four sites recorded sedimentation rates exceeding the set trigger value.

-As stated earlier heavy rainfall, thunderstorms and rough seas during this period in combination with the erosion of the sand bund around the reclaimed area and ongoing installation of reverment may have contributed to the high sedimentation rates at these sites.
+The highest sedimentation rate recorded at Gulhifalhu reef was at T-2 located on the north side (88.31 mg/cm2/day), significantly above the trigger value.
+As stated earlier heavy rainfall, thunderstorms and rough seas during this period in combination with the erosion of the sand bund around the reclaimed area and ongoing installation of revetment may have contributed to the high sedimentation rates at this site.